 This course is a study of the nature and history of the prophetic institution and the canonical contribution of the prophets and wisdom literatures of the surrounding cultures and the nature of Hebrew poetry.
-A Canon-doctrine, history of collection, classification, and attestation; Textlanguage, transmission, versions; Higher criticism- history, types, and current directions.
+A Canon-doctrine, history of collection, classification, and attestation; Textlanguage, transmission, versions.